 Phoenix Writers are looking for new members!
 We're a diverse, friendly - and supportive - group who come together because of a shared love of writing.
 Ranging from beginners to experienced (and published) writers, we write novels, poetry, short stories, plays, articles and memoirs.
 We are interested in all forms of writing and experimenting in different fields.
 Come and try us out for an evening, and see what you think.
 See you soon!

-We are delighted to have become members of the National Association of Writers Groups (NAWG).
+We are delighted to have come members of the National Institute of Writing Groups’.

 Venue: Lincoln Arms, Dorking, Surrey RH4 1TF.
 Last Wednesday of each month @ 7.30 pm.

 After thirty years in corporate life in London, half of which was running a successful events company, Justine John decided to take a chance to write the novel that was ‘in her’ since she was a child.
 Gilding the Lily is the result of this and is a gripping domestic noir story.
 Justine is also co-Chairman of the group

 Alison Allen joined Phoenix two years ago, impressed by the supportive atmosphere of the group and the talent of its writers.
 Having completed an MA in Creative Writing at Roehampton University last year, Alison is currently working on a novel for children.
 She also writes short stories and poetry: a recent success was first prize in Writing Magazine’s Open Poetry Competition for her poem ‘Not a Prayer’.